pakinsa/ansible-config-mgt/README.md

 To fix this error, you need to create the ansible-config-artifact file in the /home/ubuntu directory, or in another location that you can specify with the ANSIBLE_CONFIG environment variable.
 You can use the ansible-config command to generate a template for this file, or you can refer to the official documentation 1 or the tutorials on DigitalOcean 2 or DevOpsCube 3 for more information on how to create and customize the Ansible configuration file.

 I hope this helps you resolve the error and use Ansible properly.
 Let me know if you have any other questions! 😊

+This error means that you are trying to access or modify a file or a directory that you do not have permission to.
+In this case, the file is /home/ubuntu/ansible-config-artifact, which is supposed to contain the configuration settings for Ansible.
+However, the user or the process that is trying to access or modify this file does not have the required read, write, or execute permissions on it.
+This could be because the file is owned by another user or group, or because the file has restrictive permissions set by the owner or the system.

+To fix this error, you need to either change the ownership or the permissions of the file or the directory, or run the command or the process as a different user that has the appropriate permissions.
+You can use the chown or chmod commands to change the ownership or the permissions of the file or the directory, or you can use the sudo or su commands to run the command or the process as a different user.
+You can refer to the web search results for more information and examples on how to use these commands 1234.